Do I need to be an experienced paddler?

 The simple answer is yes!
 All craft must be registered to take to the water on any part of the Inland Waterway network of England (canals, rivers, navigations).
 The Environment Agency (EA) is the navigation authority for the section of the Stour that runs from Brundon Mill (upstream of Sudbury) to Cattawade (near Manningtree).

-We have a very limited stock available to book online, and we will share the details of local companies who can rent you a craft for the weekend on our website.
+We will share the details of our Official Hire Partners who can rent you a craft for the weekend.

 Can I just paddle on one of the S2C days?

 If you are unable to paddle the whole weekend then you are welcome to take part on one of the days but we will need to charge you the full fee.
-You will need to make it very clear on the booking for which day you are paddling because we monitor craft as they move along the Navigation for reasons of safety.
+You will need to make it very clear on the booking form which day you are paddling because we monitor craft as during the event for safety reasons.

 What are the overnight arrangements?